pharo-ide/Calypso/Calypso-NavigationModel.package/ClyQuery.class/README.md

-I am a root of hierarchy of environment queries.
+I am a root of hierarchy of queries.
-My subclasses implement specific logic how to retrieve particular set of environment items from given environment scope.
+My subclasses implement specific logic how to retrieve particular objects from given environment scope.

+Any query should be created with scope:

+	query := ClyAllMethods from: scope

+And to create scope instance you need some navigation environment.
+For example to query Smalltalk image there is global environment:

+	scope := ClyClassScope of: Object in: ClyNavigationEnvironment currentImage.

+When query is ready you can simply execute it:

+	result := query execute.

+The result of any query is an instance of ClyQueryResult subclasses.
+By default it is always ClyRawQueryResult which do not apply any formatting or transformation on retrieved items.
+The required result is a parameter of any query, which is in the variable #requiredResult.
+It is an instance of ClyQueryResult subclass and it is used as prototype to create actual result instances.
+During execution query creates it using:

+	requiredResult prepareNewFor: aQuery in: environment

 Subclasses must implement method:
 	- fetchContent: anEnvironmentContent from: anEnvironmentScope It should fill given content with items fetched from given scope where given content is actual result of my evaluation (read below).